dhuime/LOccam/README.md

 First of all you must download Bill Greiman's version of FreeRTOS .

-Then copy the folowing folders in Arduino's libraries folder
+Then copy the following folders in Arduino's libraries folder

   AVR platforms : the folders LOccam and FreeRTOS_AVR ( Bill Greiman ) which is the default .